Being A Caring Church Webinar

 Arlan Miller: Let’s get the meal sign up, get the Yeah.
 Let’s exactly, let’s, yeah.

-Ted Witzig, Jr: It’s, easy for that to wax and wan in our minds and, even when we care deeply, it still rises and falls in our mind.
+Ted Witzig, Jr: It’s easy for that to wax and wane in our minds and, even when we care deeply, it still rises and falls in our mind.

 Arlan Miller: Yeah.
 And you don’t, I mean, again, this is my ignorance, right?
-Because I’m like, well, if I say something, am I gonna trigger like a, you know, reaction?
-You know, do we just kinda let it go?
+Because I’m like, well, if I say something, am I going to trigger like a, you know, reaction?
+You know, do we just let it go?
 Or what’s the appropriate way to apply help, which is needed?
 In that marathon type format.

 Arlan Miller: You brought some awareness though.